 Household Hazardous Waste

-When it comes to household hazardous materials and waste, two sites are available in Pierce County to drop off items for free:
+When it comes to household hazardous materials and waste, two sites are available in Pierce County to drop off items:

 Tacoma Transfer Center